ibm-cloud-docs/assistant/dialog-overview.md

     A single dialog node cannot have more than one **Connect to human agent** or more than one **Search skill** response type.
     {: note}

+    Do not add more than one option response type to a single dialog node.
+    {: note}

 1. If you added more than one response type, you can click the **Move** up or down arrows to arrange the response types in the order you want your assistant to process them.

 ### Adding a *Connect to human agent* response type